 Although life coaching can be a helpful tool when tackling goals and/or transitions of various kinds, not everyone is familiar with what such coaching entails.
-If you’re somewhat uncertain yourself, perhaps this page will provide some clarification.
+If you’re somewhat uncertain yourself, perhaps this page can provide some clarification.

 • Assessing your present circumstances and/or position